hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Attendant Coffee Roasters - an awesome [underground-restroom-turned-coffee-bar](https://www.atlasobscura.com/places/the-attendant-fitzrovia) in Victorian-era urinals.
 * WatchHouse Somerset House - a great place for a tea and a pastry with a great view of beautiful Somerset House.
 * Gelato: Gelupo, La Gelatiera, Udderlicious.
-* [Twinings The Strand](https://www.atlasobscura.com/places/twinings-tea-shop) tea shop in a historic building.
-Get any of their teas (even the most expensive one) in a takeaway cup for cheap.
-Alternatively, try Algerian Coffee Stores (they also do takeaway drinks).
+* [Twinings The Strand](https://www.atlasobscura.com/places/twinings-tea-shop) tea shop in a historic building, as British as it gets.
+There is a single price for a takeaway tea, which is a great way to try their most expensive teas.
+For the opposite of British experience, try Algerian Coffee Stores.
 * Wulf & Lamb - here you can try vegan [Redefine Meat](https://www.redefinemeat.com/uk/).
 * Club Mexicana Soho - vegan Mexican.
 * Below Stone Nest - not what you'd expect in Soho.
 Go for a drink, go early and prepare to be surprised.